SchwabischesBauernbrot/KoboldAI-Client-Wiki/Home.md

-Welcome to the KoboldAI-Client wiki!
+Welcome to the KoboldAI wiki!
+This Wiki is maintained by KoboldAI's community based on their experience with the software.